 It is important to note that most of these treatments are traditional prescription drugs which are synthetically made, and the active ingredients may not be chemically harmonious with your body, and if not properly balanced, will cause hair loss.
 Additionally, these drugs may have more than one side effect.

 Ensuring the proper balance

 The overarching lesson is to ensure proper balance when taking medications.
 Getting the right amounts of vitamins and minerals in your diet is crucial for maintaining healthy hair and to prevent excessive hair shedding.
-If an adverse effect of your medication is hair loss, the solution may be to take a comprehensive supplement for hair that is powerful enough to counteract the side effects of your medications.
+If an adverse effect of your medication is hair loss, you might consider taking a comprehensive supplement for hair that will support a strong, healthy environment for your hair to flourish.

 For example, if you are taking an antibiotic or antifungal that causes hair loss as a side effect, you will want to take a B-Complex Vitamin dietary supplement and/or Iron supplement to replenish your Vitamin B and Iron deficiencies.
 Conversely, if you are taking too much Vitamin A, the solution is to decrease the dosage.
 The key is getting the right dosage your body needs to do its job.